volimkafu/AdoptMeme/README.md

 - S3 integration (or other third-party image hosting solution.)
     - Write a `Saveable` module following the template pattern for saving images and captioned images to Amazon S3.
-My `ActiveRecord::Base` subclasses extending the `Saveable` module only need specify their own AWS resource names.
+My `ActiveRecord::Base` subclasses including the `Saveable` module only need specify their own AWS resource names.
     - Environment-specific bucket configuration prevents local development from clobbering the contents of the AWS bucket used in production.